Have you ever dreamed of thermalling like an eagle?

 Instruction, Airport transfers, transport to launch and half-board (B&B and evening meals) accommodation.

-It can be the festivals of Holi, Deshera, Navratra and Diwali while we are there, so we need to book flights before they fill up!
+In autumn it can be the moveable festivals of Holi, Deshera, Navratra and Diwali while we are there, so we need to book flights before they fill up!

 Autumn Session 1